websights

 Cell zone assignment depends on the mesh type in use.

-Figure 9: Defining the cell zones in the Hex-dominant mesher requires a surface refinement with “with cell zone” option selected.
+Figure 10: Defining the cell zones in the Hex-dominant mesher requires a surface refinement with the “with cell zone” option selected.

 2- If the Standard mesh is in use, there are two ways to define the cell zones.

-• Enable Physics-based meshing toggle.
-In short, using this option, the cell zones will be automatically identified
+• Enable the Physics-based meshing toggle.
+In this case, the cell zones are automatically identified.

-• If you disable the Physics-based meshing toggle, then the Cell zone feature will appear under the Mesh feature.
-Then you need to assign the cell zones manually:
+• If the Physics-based meshing toggle is disabled, the Cell zone feature appears under the Mesh feature and the cell zones must be assigned manually:

-Cell zone assignment without physics based meshing in the simscales standard mesher
+Cell zone assignment without physics-based meshing in SimScale's Standard mesher

-Figure 10: Defining the cell zones in the Standard mesher requires cell zone assignment if the physics based meshing is deactivated.
+Figure 11: Defining the cell zones in the Standard mesher requires manual cell zone assignment if physics-based meshing is deactivated.

 cell zone assignment using simscales standard mesher

-Figure 11: Cell zone assignment in the Standard mesher without the physics based meshing option.
+Figure 12: Cell zone assignment in the Standard mesher without the physics-based meshing option.

 Note

-If none of the above suggestions solved your problem, then please post the issue on our forum or contact us.
+If none of the above suggestions solve the problem, post the issue on the forum or contact the support team.

 Tags: